krobbi/fungus/README.md

 ## Optimizations
-After the program has been compiled, multiple techniques are used to improve runtime performance, memory usage, and potential future analysis:
+After the program has been compiled, multiple techniques are used to improve runtime performance, memory usage, and analysis of `p` commands:
 * Basic block merging - If a basic block's only entry point is an unconditional jump from another basic block, it can be deleted and have its instructions and exit appended to its predecessor.